Updated November 1, 2019

 1. You or someone you know could directly benefit from the organization’s mission.

-Testicular cancer is the most common cancer in men between the ages of 15 and 34 in the US, and prostate cancer is the second most common cancer in men around the world.
-The number of cases expected to double to 1.7 million by 2030.
+Testicular cancer is the most common cancer in men between the ages of 15 and 35 in the US, and prostate cancer is the second most common cancer in men around the world.
+The number of prostate cancer cases is expected to double in the next 15 years, while testicular cancer rates have already doubled in the last 50 years.
 I know firsthand how painful it can be to see a loved one suffer: my wife’s grandfather died of prostate cancer several years ago, and his illness and ultimate death affected the entire family in a profound way.
 Although not every case of prostate cancer is so aggressive, his happened to be particularly resistant to current treatment options.

 2. Screening and treating men’s health issues can (and should) be a whole lot better than it is.